bimoarifw/check-ip/readme.md

   <img src="https://raw.githubusercontent.com/github/explore/main/topics/css/css.png" alt="CSS" width="50" height="50" />
   <img src="https://leafletjs.com/docs/images/favicon.ico" alt="JavaScript" width="50" height="50" />
 </p>
 This project provides a web-based tool that allows users to check and gather detailed information about their IP address.
-It provides insights into network details, geographic location, timezone, and more.
-The Check IP tool utilizes [Leaflet](https://github.com/Leaflet/Leaflet), an open-source JavaScript library for interactive maps.
-Leaflet allows you to display geographic information interactively and provides the map functionality within the tool.
+It provides insights into network details, geographic location, timezone, and more using <a href="https://leafletjs.com/">Leaflet</a> and <a href="https://ip-api.com/">IP API</a>.

 ## Live Demo